Subscribe

 Finally, on a personal note, there’s another “chunk-level” that’s even larger than all of the preceding, and it’s a brittleness that almost all founders suffer from, including myself.
 The chunk of “the entire company.”

-This is a one reason why founders are almost always sad and sometimes permanently depressed even after a successful sale of a company.
+This is a one reason why founders are almost always sad and sometimes permanently depressed after a successful sale of a company.
 This was your identity, your life, for years.
-You don’t remember what it was like before this was you.
+You don’t remember what it was like to “be you” without it, and anyway “you” aren’t the same “you” anymore.
 You don’t have hobbies or even good friends anymore.
 You might have sacrificed family or health.
 Talk about a Brittle Point.
 Your entire life is a Brittle Point.

 The solution here is not to have two companies or two jobs.
 That’s burnout; a lack of singular focus creates worse outcomes.